oracle-livelabs/multicloud/helidon-oci-devops/os-support/os-support.md

 8. Restart the application using **restart.sh** tool to demonstrate that the value of the greeting word will survive as it is persisted in the **Object Storage**.
     ```bash
     <copy>~/devops_helidon_to_instance_ocw_hol/utils/restart.sh</copy>
-    Created private.key and can be used to ssh to the deployment instance by running this command: "ssh -i private.key opc@xx.xx.xx.xx"
+    Created private.key and can be used to ssh to the deployment instance by running this command: "ssh -i private.key opc@<public-ip-address>"
     FIPS mode initialized
-    The authenticity of host 'xx.xx.xx.xx (xx.xx.xx.xx)' can't be established.
+    The authenticity of host '<public-ip-address> (<public-ip-address>)' can't be established.
     ECDSA key fingerprint is SHA256:hJl8axCNhFcILDo+AwxMkodxhY+UxRD40d1ans83GTg.
     ECDSA key fingerprint is SHA1:IBUhyn05DaIs60GAQsruVXajhym.
     Are you sure you want to continue connecting (yes/no)? yes
-    Warning: Permanently added 'xx.xx.xx.xx' (ECDSA) to the list of known hosts.
+    Warning: Permanently added '<public-ip-address>' (ECDSA) to the list of known hosts.
     Starting oci-mp-server.jar
     Helidon app is now running with pid 264792!
     Cleaning up ssh private.key